sbt/sbt-site/src/main/paradox/migration-guide.md

 # Migration Guide

+## Migrating from version 1.5.x to 1.6.x

+Only sbt >=1.9.7 is supported.

 ## Migrating from version 1.4.x to 1.5.x

 To cut down on dependencies, sbt-site is now spilt into separate modules per site generator.
 Three generators are available as specific sbt plugins: